accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 - WCAG 2.1: [1.4.1 Use of color (A)](https://www.w3.org/Translations/WCAG21-fr/#use-of-color), [2.4.7 Focus visibility (AA)](https://www.w3.org/Translations/WCAG21-fr/#focus-visible)
 - EN 301 549 V3.2.1 (2021-03): 11.1.4.1 Use of Color, 11.2.4.7 Focus Visible, *11.7 User preferences*{lang= in}.

 #### [Criterion 8.6](#crit-8-6) [A] In each screen, the information must not be given only by [shape, size or position](glossaire.md#indication-given- by-shape-size-or-position).
-Is this rule respected? {id="crit-8-6"}
+Has this rule been followed? {id="crit-8-6"}

-This concerns words or sets of words, texts, graphic elements carrying information and temporal media.
+This concerns words or sets of words, texts, graphic elements carrying information and time-based media.

 ##### Evaluation methodology {class="disclosure method"}

 ###### iOS and Android

-1. Locate on the screen the information given by the shape, size or position in a text, a graphic element, a temporal or non-temporal media.
+1. Locate on the screen the information given by the shape, size or position in a text, a graphic element, a temporal or non-time-based media.
 It can be an icon positioned to the left of a component to indicate that it is active, or an instruction in the screen which asks you to activate a component positioned at a certain location on the screen.
 1. Check that there is another way to retrieve this information from the screen (for example, a text readable by everyone which gives the same information).
 1. If this is not the case, activate the **screen reader** and check that alternative information in shape, size or position is rendered by the screen reader.
 1. If this is the case, the criterion is validated.